catseye/Chrysoberyl/README.markdown

 Each implementation has an implementation-type.
-For a programming language, this may be interpreter, compiler, etc.  For a platform, this currently must be "emulator".
+For a programming language, this may be interpreter, compiler, etc.  For a platform, this currently must be "emulator" (even if the platform is a framework...)

 An implementation may claim that it is prebuilt in its distribution.
 This assumes it's only in one distribution.
-Really, being built somewhere is a property of the distribution, but this fudging makes some things easier for now.
+Really, being prebuilt somewhere is a property of the *distribution*, but this fudging makes some things easier for now.

 Each platform must specify what its native language is.
 Implementations